 Updated Comparison of Municipal Funding Support for Affordable Housing

-At the end of August 2021, Halifax Regional Municipality made a commitment of $500K towards homelessness, a contribution it will make annually.
-As in 2020-21, an allowance of $150K has been included for affordable housing funded through community and district grants.
-There were 448,544 people living in HRM in 2020 so HRM's current financial commitment to affordable housing is estimated to be $1.45 per capita.
+In August 2021, Halifax Regional Municipality made a commitment of $500K towards homelessness, a contribution it will make annually.
+In September 2021, HRM made a commitment of $400K towards affordable housing.
+An allowance of $100K has been included for affordable housing funded through community and district grants.
+In September, the Nova Scotia Department of Municipal Affairs and Housing confirmed there is nothing in the Municipal Government Act or HRM Charter prohibiting HRM from investing in affordable housing.

 Municipal governments can help incentivize the development of affordable housing in many different ways.
 Financial contributions are a relatively recent trend and are sometimes used to help secure or augment federal or provincial financing for affordable housing.